The Eagles played three concerts over two nights at the Arie Crown. Opening for the band was Dan Fogelberg.

 Cooper Point Journal, August 12, 1976

 The sound was terrible in the giant venue unless you were seated directly in front of the stage.
-Fans who came to hear the Eagles’ perfect harmonies couldn’t hear them unless they were right up close.
+Fans who came to hear the Eagles’ perfect harmonies couldn’t hear them unless they were near the front.
 Patrick McDonald of the Seattle Times, noted that due to the size of the Kingdome and the number of people in attendance, the show resembled an “indoor Woodstock” with people milling around and friends sitting together passing pipes and joints.
 However, unlike Woodstock, the Kingdome was equipped with a giant video screen that hung near the stage:

 “One major difference was the big screen, which did give everybody a good view of what was going on on stage.
 They were doing different things with than at the Wings show – split screen, dissolves, extreme close-ups, etc. It was like watching In Concert on a giant TV screen except the sound is better on TV.”